Geography of Nepal: Himal

 Himal Region is a mountainous region containing snow.

 The Mountain Region begins where high ridges (Nepali: लेक; lekh) begin substantially rising above 3000 m into the subalpine and alpine zone which are mainly used for seasonal pasturage.
 By geographical view, it covers 15% of the total area of Nepal.
-A few tens kilometers further north the high Himalaya abruptly rise along the Main Central Thrust fault zone above the snow line at 5000 to 5500 m.
+A few tens kilometres further north the high Himalaya abruptly rise along the Main Central Thrust fault zone above the snow line at 5000 to 5500 m.
 Some 90 of Nepal's peaks exceed 7000 m and eight exceed 8000 m including Mount Everest at 8848 m and Kanchenjunga at 8598 m.

 There are some 20 subranges including the Kanchenjunga massif along with the Mahalangur Himal around Mount Everest.
 Langtang north of Kathmandu, Annapurna and Manaslu north of Pokhara, then Dhaulagiri further west with Kanjiroba north of Jumla and finally Gurans Himal in the far west.